 Who is Eligible to Receive a Scholarship

 The Scholarship Program currently provides funding for undergraduate or graduate students who are U.S. citizens and enrolled in a full-time civil engineering, construction management or construction engineering curriculum at one of the ten participating universities.
-A student must be in good academic standing and agree to take a course in hot mix asphalt.
+A student must be in good academic standing and agree to take a course in asphalt pavement technology before graduation.
 Scholarships will be awarded to students entering their junior, senior or fifth year of a Bachelor Degree Program in Civil Engineering or a Bachelor Degree Program in construction management or engineering related area.
-Preference will be given to students who show an interest in the design/construction of Ohio’s highways and transportation facilities.
+A undergraduate student may may be eligible to receive a scholarship for a maximum of 2 years, subject to maintaining eligiblility and the annual selection process.

-The institution selected by the student must offer, and the student must take, at least one course on HMA technology.
+The institution selected by the student must offer, and the student must take, at least one course on asphalt pavement technology.
 The applicable courses are listed below, by institution:

 • Bowling Green State University - Cons 490